 Amazon’s AI Fashion

 Amazon’s AI system both tracks and reacts to current design trends.
 Amazon’s Lab126 has developed an algorithm that gathers data from the vast amount fashion imagery and creates garments based on that data.
 Amazon researchers also developed a machine learning algorithm which can predict if a label is stylish or not just by analysing a few labels attached to images.
 The software could conceivably provide fashion feedback or recommendations for adjustments.

 Alibaba’s FashionAI Platform

 With so many areas of AI innovations led by retail Industry giants, the future retail business will likely be dictated by the AI.
-Every large-scale retailer in the world is looking for the “next steps,” towards implementing AI in their retail business and the broad swath of relatively smaller retailers will be soon joining in this race of AI madness to grab a larger part of Retail Market.
+Every large-scale retailer in the world is looking for the “next steps,” towards implementing AI in their retail business and the broad swath of relatively smaller retailers will be soon joining in this race of AI madness to grab a larger part of the retail market.
 Hope to see AI driven retail business everywhere in the world very soon.